apache/incubator-kie-kogito-runtimes/README.md

         $ droolsjbpm-build-bootstrap/script/release/create-release-branches.sh 5.2.x 5.1.x

-    * It does something like this for every repository:

-            $ git checkout -b 5.2.x
-            $ git push origin 5.2.x

 * Switch back and forth from master to the release branches for all git repositories

     * If you haven't made the branches yourself, first make sure your local repository knows about them: